Judicial system of the Islamic Republic of Iran: Court structure

 According to Luiza Maria Gontowska, the Iranian court structure includes Revolutionary Courts, Public Courts, Courts of Peace and Supreme Courts of Cassation.
 There are 70 branches of the Revolutionary Courts.
 Public courts consist of Civil (205), Special Civil (99), First class criminal (86) and Second Class Criminal (156).
 Courts of Peace are divided into Ordinary courts (124), and Independent Courts of Peace (125), and Supreme Judicial Council of Iran(22).

 Operation

-The courts of the Islamic Republic are based on an inquisitorial system, such as exists in France, rather than an adversarial system of the United Kingdom.
+The courts of the Islamic Republic are based on an inquisitorial system, such as exists in France, rather than an adversarial system as in the United Kingdom and the United States.
 The judge is the arbiter and decides on the verdict.
 In serious cases, he is assisted by two other secondary judges, and in cases involving the death penalty, four other secondary judges.
 There is also a public prosecutor.
 However, according to Article 168 of Iran's constitution, in certain cases involving the media, a jury is allowed to be the arbiter.
 The judge holds absolute power.
-In practice, judges may be overwhelmed by cases, and not have the time to excogitate about each case.
+In practice, judges may be overwhelmed by cases, and not have the time to consider each case carefully.
 All judges are certified in Islamic and Iranian law.